An-n-nie/BankChurnKaggle/README.md

 ### Overview of files in repository

-* Describe the directory structure, if any.
-* List all relavent files and describe their role in the package.
+* The repository should be read from Data Load n Initial Look, Data Viz, Data Clean N Prep, ML, and Bank Churn Final to obtain better understanding of the workflow.
-* An example:
+  * Data_Load_N_Initial_Look.ipynb:
-  * utils.py: various functions that are used in cleaning and visualizing data.
-  * preprocess.ipynb: Takes input data in CSV and writes out data frame after cleanup.
+  * Data_Viz.ipynb: Takes input data in CSV and writes out data frame after cleanup.
-  * visualization.ipynb: Creates various visualizations of the data.
+  * Data_Clean_N_Prep.ipynb: Creates various visualizations of the data.
-  * models.py: Contains functions that build the various models.
+  * ML.ipynb: Contains functions that build the various models.
-  * training-model-1.ipynb: Trains the first model and saves model during training.
-  * training-model-2.ipynb: Trains the second model and saves model during training.
-  * training-model-3.ipynb: Trains the third model and saves model during training.
-  * performance.ipynb: loads multiple trained models and compares results.
-  * inference.ipynb: loads a trained model and applies it to test data to create kaggle submission.
+  * Bank_Churn_Final.ipynb: Contains all the preprocessing and machine learning processes necessary to obtain results and convert them into the proper submission format.
+  * submission.csv: Submission file created after all of the work is done.
+  * sample_submission.csv: A sample of the submission format provided by the challenge.
+  * train.csv: Train dataset provided by the challenge.
+  * test.csv: Test dataset provided by the challenge.

 * Note that all of these notebooks should contain enough text for someone to understand what is happening.